exploring self-realization, sacred personhood, and full humanity

-Some people think that when Jesus offered proscription against pornea, sexual impropriety, he was pretty much talking to the guys.
-After all, “little boys are made of puppy dog tails,” and they’re the ones who’re famous for the hot-bloodedness, they’re the ones whose brains seem to be centered in lower-positioned anatomy.
+Some people think that when Jesus offered proscription against pornea, the Greek for sexual impropriety, he was pretty much talking to the guys.
+After all, “little boys are made of puppy dog tails,” and they’re the ones who’re famous for hot-bloodedness, they’re the ones whose brains seem to be centered in lower-positioned anatomy.
 Or not.

 language that would make a sailor blush

 I could offer anecdotal evidence concerning women I’ve known whose language would make a sailor blush; the kind of “girls’ locker room banter” describing what they want from boys, how to get it, and boasting how they've already done so.

 But there’s a better way to bring balance to this precept.
 Women have a “dysfunctional ego” just as men do.
 It would have to be this way as both sexes need to individualize and become autonomous persons.
 And if the “nomos” of one’s culture – the convention, the custom, as Herodotus explained -- does not allow women to openly reveal the ego’s grasping “I am not enough” disposition, then they will find subtle ways to express the inner neediness.